MycroftAI/documentation/docs/skill-development/skill-structure/README.md

 #### Intent handlers

-Previously the `initialize` function was used to register intents, however our new `@intent_handler` and `@intent_file_handler` decorators are a cleaner way to achieve this.
-We will learn all about the different [Intents](https://github.com/MycroftAI/documentation/tree/156204fdccf839a4d5c57bf46f38c17ac1fee4eb/docs/skill-development/intents.md) shortly.
+Previously the `initialize` function was used to register intents, however our new `@intent_handler` decorator is a cleaner way to achieve this.
+We will learn all about the different [Intents](../intents.md) shortly.
+You may also see the `@intent_file_handler` decorator used in Skills.
+This has been deprecated and you can now replace any instance of this with the simpler `@intent_handler` decorator.

 In our current HelloWorldSkill we can see two different styles.